You've Got to Be Smart

-You've Got to Be Smart (alternatively titled: The Smart Ones) is a 1967 low-budgeted drama film directed by Ellis Kadison, starring Tom Stern, Roger Perry, Gloria Castillo, and Mamie Van Doren.
+You've Got to Be Smart (alternatively titled: The Smart Ones) is a 1967 American low-budgeted drama film directed, written and produced by Ellis Kadison, starring Tom Stern, Roger Perry, Gloria Castillo, and Mamie Van Doren.
 The film was released in few theaters in 1967.

 Plot summary

 A con man finds a singing teenage preacher in a small town in Arkansas, and brings him to Los Angeles, where he sets him up with his own show, and waits for the money to come pouring in.